cloudpilots/terraform-netblock-calculator/README.md

 For pratical reasons it can be more useful to specify network masks instead.
 This is the usecase of this module.

+## Usage

+This module requires `base_cidr_block` (string) and `networks` (list(object)) as input.
+`base_cidr_block` is the base network super block, which will be used for calculations.
+`networks` is a list of objects, describing the networks to calculate.
+Each network got a name and it's mask.
+If you want to skip the network in the named outputs, you can set the name to null.

 ## Example

 ```terraform